 Ana Paula Martinez is a partner with the Antitrust and Corporate Governance Practice Groups of Levy & Salomão.
-She worked with the Brazilian federal administration from 2007 to 2010 in competition, regulation, anti-corruption and money laundering matters.
-She co-headed the cartel sub-group of the International Competition Network with the United States Department of Justice.
+She worked with the Brazilian federal administration from 2007 to 2010 in competition, regulation, anticorruption and money laundering matters.
+She co-headed the cartel subgroup of the International Competition Network with the United States Department of Justice.
 Before entering the government, she was an associate with Cleary Gottlieb Steen and Hamilton in Brussels.
 She is a member of the International Bar Association (IBA) and of the American Bar Association (ABA) Sections of Antitrust Law, and of the Advisory Board of IBRAC, Brazil's most prestigious competition think tank.
 Named "Lawyer of the Year 40 and under" at 2014 GCR Awards, she has been included by GCR on its lists "Top Women in Antitrust" and "40 under 40".
 Chambers & Partners, Legal 500, Who's Who Legal and Best Lawyers listed her among the world's leading competition practitioners.
 She is licensed to practice in Brazil and NY and served as an antitrust advisor to Unctad, to the World Bank and to the Government of Colombia.
 She is a Professor at Fundação Getúlio Vargas-RJ, a member of the ETHIC Intelligence Certification Committee and serves as an advisor to the David Rockefeller Center for Latin American Studies at Harvard, to the Institute for Consumer Antitrust Studies of Loyola University Chicago and to São Paulo's Institute of Education and Research (Insper).
 She holds a LL.M. from the University of São Paulo (USP) and from Harvard and a Ph.D. from USP.
+She is the author of the book "Fighting Cartels: Intersection between Administrative and Criminal Systems", Singular.

-Contact: amartinez@levysalomao.com.br
+amartinez@levysalomao.com.br